Mortiis: Image

 For nearly the entirety of the band's existence, frontman Ellefsen has altered his facial appearance using several alternatives before using a prosthetic mask and ear set.
 The studio who made Mortiis' mask asked for a character reference for the moulding.
 The mask was always coupled with ears.
 During Era I the mask covered his whole face, though by Era III it had an appearance whereby it seemed to be falling off and was stitched in place.
 The mask was dropped after the release of Some Kind of Heroin.
 Having stated in an interview that the mask has been shelved "for better or worse", as part of the significance of Some Kind of Heroin.

 Ellefsen's choice of dreadlocks (sometime after Era I), and various outfits helped produce the "Mortiis image".
 When asked as to what the mask represents he has answered, "I do not look upon myself as a goblin, or troll, or elf, or medieval.
 I am merely Mortiis."
 Mortiis has been known to repair his live clothes by using black tape to seal holes and tears.
 They often cover themselves in corn flour before going on stage.

 When talking about the influence for the imagery that his band uses, Ellefsen has commented, "A lot of people do not get that you can do more than just look like you're waiting for a bus.
 I mean how dull is that?
 I grew up with Kiss, W.A.S.P. and Alice Cooper."

 Remixes

 Mortiis has been credited for a number of remixes, though most are produced solely by Ellefsen.
-Mortiis’ most notable credited remixes are for artists signed to the Belgian industrial label Alfa Matrix, including Zombie Girl (on the album Blood, Brains and Rock 'N' Roll) and I:Scintilla, another female fronted industrial metal act who released their album Optics featuring a bonus disc with remixes by Mortiis and other artists including Combichrist and Clan of Xymox.
+Mortiis’ most notable credited remixes are for artists signed to the Belgian industrial label Alfa Matrix, including Zombie Girl (on the album Blood, Brains and Rock 'N' Roll) and I:Scintilla, another female fronted industrial act who released their album Optics featuring a bonus disc with remixes by Mortiis and other artists including Combichrist and Clan of Xymox.

-Mortiis has also provided remixes for Italian Industrial Rock/Metal bands including Dope Stars Inc., T3CHN0PH0B1A, as well as the American Ethereal/Neoclassical act Melankolia.
+Mortiis has also provided remixes for Italian industrial bands including Dope Stars Inc., T3CHN0PH0B1A, as well as the American neoclassical act Melankolia.